 Sleep machines for babies

-You don’t have to be a parent to know that babies are really bad at sleeping.
-Of course, parents know better than anyone, and the countless sleepless nights are evidence of that.
+You don’t have to be a parent to know that babies need tons of sleep, but it can be a struggle to come by.
+Of course, parents know better than anyone, and countless sleepless nights are evidence of that.
 But, parents, you can do your best to create a calming environment for your little one and lessen the chances of experiencing yet another sleepless night listening to the ambient noises of a screaming toddler.
-While all of the above machines work just fine for children, sound machines that were made specifically for kids pack unique features like built-in night lights, sounds that mimic the womb and even projectors, which can imitate the look of a mobile above the crib.
+While all of the above machines work just fine for children, sound machines that were made specifically for kids pack unique features like built-in night lights, sounds that mimic the womb, and even projectors that can imitate the look of a mobile above the crib.

 Hatch Baby Rest Sound Machine